thomasyu888/synpy-sdk-client/docs/AccessRequirementServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.AccessRequirementServicesApi(api_client)
+    api_instance = access_requirement_services_api.AccessRequirementServicesApi(api_client)
-    id = 'id_example' # str | The ID of an Entity.
+    id = "id_example" # str | The ID of an Entity.
-limit = 56 # int | Limits the size of the page returned.
+    limit = 10 # int | Limits the size of the page returned.
 For example, a page size of 10 require limit = 10.
-The maximum limit for this call is 50.  (optional) offset = 56 # int | The index of the pagination offset.
+The maximum limit for this call is 50.  (optional) offset = 0 # int | The index of the pagination offset.
 For a page size of 10, the first page would be at offset = 0, and the second page would be at offset = 10.  (optional)

+    # example passing only required values which don't have defaults set
     try:
         # Retrieve paginated list of ALL Access Requirements associated with an entity.
+        api_response = api_instance.get_entity_access_requirements(id)
+        pprint(api_response)
+    except synclient.ApiException as e:
+        print("Exception when calling AccessRequirementServicesApi->get_entity_access_requirements: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Retrieve paginated list of ALL Access Requirements associated with an entity.
         api_response = api_instance.get_entity_access_requirements(id, limit=limit, offset=offset)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling AccessRequirementServicesApi->get_entity_access_requirements: %s\n" % e)
 ```